Bissell CrossWave vs Hoover FloorMate: Which Cleans Best?

 I spent two weeks using the Bissell CrossWave OmniForce on sticky kitchen spills and dusty hardwood floors.
 The cordless design gives you 30 minutes of runtime—enough time for me to clear an 800-square-foot living space.
 I found the dedicated vacuum-only mode incredibly useful for grabbing dry cereal before switching to the wet-mop function.
 The self-cleaning cycle, a mechanism that flushes the brush roll automatically on the storage dock, saves you from pulling out dirty, wet hair by hand.

-Cordless battery provides up to 30 minutes of cleaning without outlet hopping
+Provides up to 30 minutes of runtime

 Hoover FloorMate Deluxe Hard Floor Cleaner Machine

 The Hoover FloorMate Deluxe operates strictly as a hard floor washer, meaning you must vacuum or sweep the floor before turning it on.
 During our testing, the SpinScrub brushes—four individual counter-rotating scrubbers—proved highly effective at lifting dried muddy paw prints.
-I utilized the dual-mode controls: a wash setting that drops cleaning solution and scrubs, and a dry setting that shuts off the water to pull moisture back into the dirty tank.
+I used the dual-mode controls: a wash setting that drops cleaning solution and scrubs, and a dry setting that shuts off the water to pull moisture back into the dirty tank.
 It leaves sealed hardwoods dry to the touch in under three minutes.

 Cleaning Versatility — Bissell CrossWave OmniForce Cordless Multi-Surface Cleaner wins